 Advice about apprenticeships during the Coronavirus pandemic

 Don’t forget 95% of training costs are paid for by the government, with just 5% from the employer.
-In some cases 100% funding is available.
+In some cases 100% funding is available, enabling employers to access training potentially worth thousands of pounds.

 Apprenticeships still offer exceptional value for money, with some degree and master level apprenticeships costing a fraction of other higher level training options.